chuma-beep/stock-saas/README.md

 A Go-based REST API for comparing stock performance across different time periods with AI-powered analysis.

+## Why this project exists
+This project demonstrates how to build a production-ready Go backend that combines external data sources with AI inference.

+The focus is not model training, but:
+- Reliable API design
+- Data caching and cost control
+- AI used as a system component
+- Clean separation of concerns

 ## 🚀 Features

 - Fetch historical stock data from Alpha Vantage